 Sacre-Coeur is adorned with 4 instantly recognizable domes and has a form of a Greek-style crucifix.

 Its design was inspired by the Byzantine and Romanesque architectures, and the Saint-Front de Périgueux cathedral.

 The white stone used to build the church has a very unique quality in that it is capable of cleaning itself.

 When rain falls on the stone, it creates a chemical reaction, causing the stone to produce calcite.
 This substance cleans the stones leaving the building looking cleaner every time it rains.

 This is a great place to visit with kids just to see their jaws drop at the sight of this gleaming white monster.
 The Sacré-Cœur church is free to visit though you won’t be allowed to enter the chapels.

-To get to the church, you take the line 2 metro and alight at Anvers and then walk the rest of the way, you could also take a bus if you don’t feel like walking (buses 30,31,80, and 85).
+To get to Sacre-Coeur, you take the Paris metro including the line 2 metro, and alight at Anvers and then walk the rest of the way, you could also take a bus if you don’t feel like walking (buses 30,31,80, and 85).